wp-plugins/silence-is-golden-guard/trunk/readme.txt

 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==
+= 1.1 = 19.03.2010
+- Minor bug with usage of the textdomain for the translation is fixed.
+Thanks to Whiler who found it.
+- French translation is added.
+Thanks to Whiler again.

 = 1.0 = 16.03.2010
 - 1st release.